bariir/group-2-final_project/README.md

 ### Overview / Purpose
-  - For our groups final project of the course we have chosen to take on a large Spotify dataset about music and organize it to see what makes music popular in multiple categories including tempo, danceability, energy and others.
+  - For our final project we have chosen to take on a large Spotify dataset about music and organize it to see what makes music popular in multiple categories including tempo, danceability, energy and others.
   - First we have decided to focus on a few main categories and leave the others out that we felt not necessary.
 The categories we are using are tempo, liveness, instrumentals, acoustics, speech, Loudness, energy, and danceability.

 ### Google Slides Presentation / Visualization